Papatraore/Bluesnail/README.md

 ./bluesnail.sh -c <extension-name> -p <app-name>
 ```

-**Important** : If you create a plugin, some modifications may be ne required in the config.txt file in the platform.
+**Important** : If you create a plugin, some modifications may be required in the config.txt file in the platform.
 For more informations, please refer to the documentation (section "Développer un plugin".